 DirecTV knows that cord cutting is popular, so the company has followed suit with competitors in creating an online-only TV service, DirecTV Now.
 In July, the service put into effect a $5 price rise to $40 per month for its entry-level package, which gets you 60 channels — including Monday Night Football on ESPN.
 In addition, AT&T customers with an unlimited plan may be eligible to sign up at $20 per month.
-If you’re lucky, you might also be able to watch live Sunday football on CBS and Fox, and Thursday games on Fox, but live local channels are only offered in select cities.
+If you’re lucky, you might also be able to watch live Sunday football on CBS and Fox, Sunday Night Football on NBC, and Thursday games on Fox, but live local channels are only offered in select cities — you can find out if you get them with this handy tool.
 The package also landed a new cloud DVR in beta (with some restrictions), and NFL Network in August (just in time for the season).
 To get NFL Network, however, you must opt for a package that is $55 or above, and at time of publication, RedZone still isn’t on the list.

 PlayStation Vue — which isn’t limited to PlayStation owners despite the name — offers four subscription levels starting at $45 per month for the Access package.
 For our purposes, though, you’ll likely want to start with the Core package at $50 per month, which includes NFL Network for Thursday Night Football, as well as a few Monday, Saturday, and Sunday broadcasts.
 You should also get local broadcasts of games too, depending on where you live.